 Lots of young people will have thoughts about suicide at some point, and suicidal thoughts can affect anyone.
 Having these thoughts does not mean someone is necessarily going to attempt suicide, but it does mean they need help and support.
-All suicidal feelings should be taken seriously – and as a parent, you are right to be concerned and to act on this promptly.
+All suicidal feelings should be taken seriously.
+As a parent, you are right to be concerned and to act on this promptly.

 Knowing or worrying that your child is experiencing suicidal thoughts can be an incredibly distressing experience.
-The important thing to remember is that it is possible for your child to come out the other side and feel okay again, and that you are not alone – on this page, you can find organisations and professionals who can help you.
+It is important to remember that it is possible for your child to come out the other side and feel okay again, and that you are not alone.
+On this page, you can find information, advice and organisations and services that can help you.

-How do I know if my child is having suicidal thoughts?
+How to know if your child is having suicidal thoughts

 - express feelings of hopelessness, worthlessness, sadness and/or guilt and shame